 Utilize list in your content.

-Lastly, writing list-based articles that are explicit in their purpose give you the best chance at generating a rich answer ranking.
-This is because list based articles employ both an explicit headline (the blue link you click on in the results) and provide the crawler with an easy way to scan your content.
-If you type in any sort of list-based keyword into Google, you end up with a rich answer result almost every time The same holds true with questions as well, but they do not have the same success rate as list-based articles do.
+Writing list-based articles that are explicit in their purpose gives you the best chance at generating a rich answer ranking.
+This is because list-based articles employ both an explicit headline (the blue link you click on in the results) and provide the crawler with an easy way to scan your content.
+If you type in any sort of list-based keyword into Google, you end up with a rich answer result almost every time.
+The same holds true with questions as well, but they do not have the same success rate as list-based articles do.

 Ranking your site with Rich Answers